 In 2013 the US accounted for 16% of Royal Dutch Shell's total revenues.

-In 2010 the company commenced oil and gas production at the Perdido Development, the world's deepest offshore drilling and production facility, located in about 8,000 ft. of water in the Gulf of Mexico.
+Traditionally, the Gulf of Mexico produces about 15% of Royal Dutch Shell's worldwide production.
+Shell Oil operates the Perdido Development, the world's deepest offshore drilling and production facility, located in about 8,000 ft. of water in the Gulf of Mexico.
+In 2012 Shell Oil was operating 13 manned platforms in the Gulf of Mexico.

 On the downstream side of the business, in 2013 Shell Oil announced plans to use North American natural gas to provide an innovative and cost-effective fuel for its commercial customers.
 It plans to bring liquefied natural gas (LNG) fuel one step closer for its marine and heavy-duty on-road customers in North America by taking a final investment decision on two small-scale liquefaction units.
 These two units will form the basis of two new LNG transport corridors in the Great Lakes and Gulf Coast regions.
 (This decision follows an investment decision in 2011 on a similar corridor in Alberta, Canada).
 Shell Oil is also working to use natural gas as a fuel in its own operations.